facebook link

 Mountain Biking & Road Biking

 Swap the car for a bike and get to know the Shoalhaven on two wheels instead.
 Riding around on a bicycle in a new place helps you get the lay of the land quickly.
 We have some excellent bike paths through our towns and villages, providing a safer way for cyclists to travel.
 Jervis Bay is very bicycle-friendly, with several bike paths in the area including the Round the Bay Walk, a shared pathway that hugs the coastline and overlooks the unspoilt ocean.
-Bring your own bike or rent a ride from Pineapple Bike Hire or Around Jervis Bay Bike Hire.
 Mountain bikers, we understand that you’d rather hit some dirt than bitumen and have got you covered.
-The trio of Condoo, Superbowl and Butterfly tracks in Currambene State Forest are an absolute must.
-Located 15 minutes from Nowra, these trails are excellent for any mountain biker who’s looking to hone their skills.
-There is also a sneaky bush trail near Nowra to explore.
-Find out more information about cycling and mountain biking in the Shoalhaven.
+The trio of Coondoo, Superbowl and Butterfly tracks in Currambene State Forest are an absolute must.
+Located 15 minutes from Nowra, these trails are excellent for any mountain biker who’s looking to hone their skills.Head further south again and you’ll find the Milton Ulladulla Mountain Bikers & Mud Mtb Park, offering 6kms of trails that can be looped for hours of fun.
+Still want more?
+Find all the information about cycling and mountain biking in the Shoalhaven here.

-Family Friendly Aventures
+Family Friendly Adventures

 Bird Walks

 For all the birdwatching enthusiasts, we have an array of bird walks where you can be sure to catch some sightings.
-The Bomaderry Creek Walking Track is only metres off the highway and is a little, hidden Gem.
+The Bomaderry Creek Walking Track is only metres off the highway and is a little, hidden gem.
 Here, you’ll be able to spot some beautiful small birds like the Rockwarbler.
 Abrahams Bosom Reserve has two tracks, Coomies Walk and the Wreck Walk, where endangered Eastern Bristlebirds and Southern Emu-wrens live in the heathland.
-And further south at Narrawellee Inlet, the walking track just off Matron Porter drive will lead you to bushland where you’ll be able to see common small birds such as fairy-wrens, White-throated Treecreepers and White-breasted Woodswallows, which are common around the inlet during summer.
+And further south at Narrawellee Inlet, the walking track just off Matron Porter Drive will lead you to bushland where you’ll be able to see common small birds such as fairy-wrens, White-throated Treecreepers and White-breasted Woodswallows, which are common around the inlet during summer.
 Download our comprehensive Bird Walks Guide for more detailed information about 12 different walks in the region.

 Kayaking and Canoeing

 Our pristine waters are the perfect location to dip your paddle.
 It’s an adventure you can enjoy all year round.
 The region has a wonderfully diverse offering of fresh and saltwater routes.
-From paddling under the Hampden Bridge, spotting dolphins at Jervis Bay, or paddling among mangroves on pristine water at Narrawallee.
-There is a place for you.
+From paddling under the Hampden Bridge, spotting dolphins at Jervis Bay, or paddling among mangroves on pristine water at Narrawallee, there is a place for you.
 Going with a guide has the benefits of sharing local knowledge, improving your technique and using great gear.

 Watersports